The Grand Rapids Public Museum is a place of never-ending inspiration and discovery, with a focus on science, history and culture.

 VOIGT HOUSE, 115 College Ave SE.
 The (1895).
 Voigt House, carriage house and grounds are situated in Grand Rapids’ Heritage Hill Historic District, just east of downtown, and serve as a time capsule of the late Victorian period with intact original family furnishings.
 There is no public access at this time.

-NORTON MOUNDS: The 55 acre Norton Mound National Historic Landmark is one of only a few surviving Hopewellian burial mound groups that were once present in the lower Grand River Valley and the only one of which the mounds themselves are still in existence.
+THE MOUNDS: The Mounds are a 55 acre national historical landmark and one of only a few surviving Hopewellian burial mound groups that were once present in the lower Grand River Valley and the only one of which the mounds themselves are still in existence.
 Originally consisting of 17 burial mounds, it is located on a flood plain of the Grand River a short distance south of the city limits of Grand Rapids.
-The historical significance of this site was recognized in 1957 when it was listed on the Michigan Register of Historic Sites, and then again in 1965 when it was designated as a National Historic Landmark, and then listed on the National Register of Historic Places.
+The historical significance of this site was recognized in 1957 when it was listed on the Michigan Register of Historic Sites, and then again in 1965 when it was designated as a national historic landmark, and then listed on the National Register of Historic Places.
 The Museum is currently working with community input to develop future plans for respectful preservation of and educational access to the site.
-Until this important work is completed, all scientific studies throughout the entire Norton Mound Group and its related cultural resources collections will be restricted.
+Until this important work is completed, all scientific studies throughout the entire Mounds and its related cultural resources collections will be restricted.